 $ sudo cp -a /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/000-default.conf.bak

-Use the file path shown by the previous grep output when CustomLog is defined in a different virtual host file.
+Use the file paths returned by the previous grep when the active CustomLog lives in a different include or virtual-host file.

 $ sudo grep -n '^[[:space:]]*HostnameLookups' /etc/apache2/apache2.conf